FZJ-IEK3-VSA/FINE/README.md

 There are several options for the installation of ETHOS.FINE.
 You can install it via PyPI or from conda-forge.
 For detailed information, have a look at the [installation documentation](https://vsa-fine.readthedocs.io/en/latest/installationDoc.html).

+NOTE: If you want to work on the source code of FINE, see [Editable install from conda-forge](#editable-install-from-conda-forge).

-If you would like to use ETHOS.FINE for your analysis, we recommend to install it directly from conda-forge into a new Python environment with
+If you would like to run ETHOS.FINE for your analysis we recommend to install it directly from conda-forge into a new Python environment with

 ```bash
 mamba create --name fine --channel conda-forge fine